digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/lifecycling/callable-bond.rst

   :end-before: -- CREATE_CALLABLE_BOND_INSTRUMENT_END

-Compared to the fixed rate bond, notice that this callable instrument also has a ``callSchedule``, that specifies on which dates the issuer can call the bond.
+Compared to the fixed rate bond, notice that this callable instrument also has a ``callSchedule``, that specifies the dates on which the issuer can call the bond.

 We also create a bond holding in Bob's account: